Hazgin/Hazgin/README.md

 - 👋 Hi, I’m @Hazgin!
 I'm an university student from Brazil.
-I love movies, computer science, cooking, gardening, reading and learning new things.
+I love movies, computer science, cooking, RPGs, reading and learning new things.
 - 👀 I’m interested in ...
 Learning how to code for fun and profit.
 - 🌱 I’m currently learning ...
 Javascript, HTML, CSS, PHP.
 I plan to also learn SQL, Python, Java and C#.
 - 💞️ I’m looking to collaborate on ...
 Any projects where I can practice my Skills.